Updated May 30, 2020

 And when they feel frustrated and anxious before the project even begins, you’ll be fighting an uphill battle to make them happy.

-For most web designers and developers, the following steps in this order will work well.
+For most creative entrepreneurs, the following steps in this order will work well.
 But don’t be afraid to mix things up if you prefer to work differently.
-I know designers who do a 15-minute intro call right away and that works well for them.
+I know creatives who do a 15-minute intro call right away and that works well for them.
 I know others who avoid calls altogether and make it work (though I don’t recommend this).
 But if you don’t have a client onboarding process in place, start here and tweak as needed.

 A potential client lands on your website